 Want to watch bite-sized videos instead?
-Enjoy 10 free Excel courses on Vanna Upskilling now!
+Watch free Excel tutorials on Learnreel now!

 Table formatting may seem like a simple tool, but it is one that few people take advantage of.
 Table formatting allows you to take your data range and turn it into an interactive database, making it easier to analyse data.

 To set up a table, click on any cell in your dataset, and then select [Home] > [Format as Table].

 Choose your colour scheme and then make sure the relevant data is selected and you have the box ticked if your data includes headers.

 With your database ready, you can easily sort and filter data.

 【Table Formatting in Google Sheet】

 Select your data range, and then click [Format] > [Alternating Colors].

 Choose your colour scheme and have the box ticked if your data includes headers.

 For sorting and filtering data, click on arrow in specific column for further actions (eg. sort data from A-Z)